AllenNeuralDynamics/aind-metadata-mcp/README.md

 ### Code Ocean

+- Generate a Code Ocean api token called "CO_TOKEN" with read/write permissions for the capsule and read permission for the datasets.
+Attatch CO_TOKEN as an env variable in the capsule of your choice
 - Open the postinstall script in the environment of your choice and insert the following lines:

 ```bash